Summary

 The property risk data business has always been built on aggregation.
 Legacy vendors created value by pulling together storm data from NOAA, weather records from the National Weather Service, county assessor information, and dozens of other public sources into packaged scores that insurers could access through APIs.
 The difficulty of assembling and maintaining those data pipelines justified the pricing, and the enterprise sales model created enough friction that customers rarely switched once integrated.

-PerilScore in ChatGPT gives users a complete peril breakdown showing exactly which factors drive each risk score, with full transparency into the methodology.
-For users who need more, our full platform includes verified building construction data, aerial imagery analysis, building code evaluation, and AI-powered property reports starting at under $1 per property with no contracts or minimums.
-Legacy vendors charge three to five times that amount for their core peril scores alone, and building data, imagery analysis, and fire protection scores are typically sold as separate products requiring additional contracts.
+PerilScore in ChatGPT is designed to give users a complete peril breakdown showing which factors drive each risk score.
+For insurance teams that need more, the full platform adds verified building construction data, aerial imagery analysis, building code evaluation, and submission-ready reports with no annual minimums.

 Why Transparency Matters